iterative/dvc.org/content/blog/2022-06-29-june-community-gems.md

 $ cml pr --squash train.py
 ```

-it will run `git add train.py`, commit the change, create a new branch, open a
+It will run `git add train.py`, commit the change, create a new branch, open a
 pull request, and squash and merge it.

 ## [Is there a way to programmatically update the content of `params.py`?](https://discord.com/channels/485586884165107732/563406153334128681/987004036995764304)